 It’s important to know your facts when it comes to both bladder and kidney cancer, they affect both men and women, although they are more common in men.
 Most individuals diagnosed are over 50, although all ages can be affected.
 Risk factors include smoking, family history, other illnesses such as kidney failure and frequent exposure to chemicals.

-There is no need to be embarrassed when visiting your GP or a specialist, Dr Adshead, Consultant Urologist here at Spire Harpenden Hospital states: "Remember, if you see blood in your urine we find a serious but treatable cause in about 1/3 of people so don’t wait for it to happen again."
+There is no need to be embarrassed when visiting your GP or a specialist, Mr James Adshead, a Consultant Urologist here at Spire Harpenden Hospital states: "Remember, if you see blood in your urine, we find a serious but treatable cause in about one-third of people so don’t wait for it to happen again."

 To book a private consultation with Mr Adshead today please call 01582 714 420 and our friendly self-pay team will be happy to help.